amotaouakkil123/Rollaball/README.txt

 in conjunction with other engines out there.
 The source code for the project is uploaded to this repository alongside incomplete parts.

+All in all, the project taught me the basics of the Unity Engine and was my starting point in my interest in graphics programming.
+It marked my interested in animation as well as game engine in general.

 Here is the link to the video of the test Rollaball: https://youtu.be/Hmcih_Rqbhg